karmel/vespucci/README.md

 	* --project_name: a descriptive label of the experiment in question for your future reference; this will be used in the naming of tag tables, so it should be Postgres-friendly (i.e., no spaces or unusual characters)
 	* --processes: the number of daughter processes to use; three is good for an m1.small Amazon instance

-	Too see other available options, run the add_tags.sh script with --help.
+	Too see other available options, run the add_tags.sh script with `--help`.

 1. Repeat the two steps above for all separate sequencing files.
 The `groseq` schema that has been added will then have numerous tables-- one for each sequencing run added, with separate partitions for each chromosome.